Origami404/TBoOP-CN-Translation/typst/front.typ

     #p_normal(italic: true)[
       BOOK ONE – THE NATURAL WORLD
     ]
-    #l_unordered[
-      #l_unordered_item[
+    #l_unordered(
+      l_unordered_item[
         Ch.
-1 – An introduction to the book summarizing its contents.]
+1 – An introduction to the book summarizing its contents.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-2 – A definition of magic.]
+2 – A definition of magic.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-3 to 8 – A definition of the elements and their qualities on earth and heaven.]
+3 to 8 – A definition of the elements and their qualities on earth and heaven.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-9 to 13 – The natural and occult virtues of things and how they proceed from the elements.]
+9 to 13 – The natural and occult virtues of things and how they proceed from the elements.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-14 to 22 – How to understand and find the virtues of things and assign them to elements and celestial bodies.]
+14 to 22 – How to understand and find the virtues of things and assign them to elements and celestial bodies.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-23 to 34 – Details about what things are ruled by the planets, stars, and signs and how celestial bodies impress themselves onto earthly things.]
+23 to 34 – Details about what things are ruled by the planets, stars, and signs and how celestial bodies impress themselves onto earthly things.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-35 to 39 – How the mixtures of the elements create certain effects and how they receive special gifts from the heavens, which we can use for our own benefit.]
+35 to 39 – How the mixtures of the elements create certain effects and how they receive special gifts from the heavens, which we can use for our own benefit.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
 40 to 51 – A list of particular techniques foundational to magic and how and why they work.
-This concludes with a general chapter on other miraculous effects mostly borrowed from Pliny.]
+This concludes with a general chapter on other miraculous effects mostly borrowed from Pliny.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-52 to 60 – A series of chapters about forms of divination.]
+52 to 60 – A series of chapters about forms of divination.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-61 to 66 – Begins with an introduction to the components of the mind and then moves on to the different passions of the mind.]
+61 to 66 – Begins with an introduction to the components of the mind and then moves on to the different passions of the mind.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-67 to 68 – How the mind can connect with the heavens and cause changes in the world.]
+67 to 68 – How the mind can connect with the heavens and cause changes in the world.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-69 to 72 – The power and virtue of speech, words, names, and incantations.]
+69 to 72 – The power and virtue of speech, words, names, and incantations.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-73 to 74 – The power of writing and letters.]
+73 to 74 – The power of writing and letters.
-    ]
+      ],
+    )
     #p_normal(italic: true)[
       BOOK TWO – THE CELESTIAL WORLD
     ]
-    #l_unordered[
-      #l_unordered_item[
+    #l_unordered(
+      l_unordered_item[
         Chs.
-1 to 3 – On the importance and power of numbers and mathematics.]
+1 to 3 – On the importance and power of numbers and mathematics.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-4 to 15 – The importance and power of individual numbers, with tables illustrating their correspondences.]
+4 to 15 – The importance and power of individual numbers, with tables illustrating their correspondences.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-16 to 21 – On the notation of numbers from various cultures and which numbers are appointed to particular gods and elements.]
+16 to 21 – On the notation of numbers from various cultures and which numbers are appointed to particular gods and elements.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-22 – The tables of the planets and the names and seals of their intelligences and daemons.]
+22 – The tables of the planets and the names and seals of their intelligences and daemons.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-23 – The geometrical properties of natural matter and their magical powers.]
+23 – The geometrical properties of natural matter and their magical powers.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-24 to 28 – The proportion and harmony of music, the celestials, the human body, and the soul.]
+24 to 28 – The proportion and harmony of music, the celestials, the human body, and the soul.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-29 to 34 – How the celestials are important to magic, with detailed discussions on magical elections and Lunar mansions.]
+29 to 34 – How the celestials are important to magic, with detailed discussions on magical elections and Lunar mansions.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-35 to 47 – The images and sigils of the planets, signs, faces, Lunar mansions, and fixed stars.]
+35 to 47 – The images and sigils of the planets, signs, faces, Lunar mansions, and fixed stars.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-48 to 49 – Images of geomancy and things that come from the mind of the practitioner.]
+48 to 49 – Images of geomancy and things that come from the mind of the practitioner.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-50 – Some magical astrological elections for particular effects.]
+50 – Some magical astrological elections for particular effects.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-51 to 52 – Characters derived from the imitation of the celestials.]
+51 to 52 – Characters derived from the imitation of the celestials.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-53 to 54 – How astrology is essential for divination, and divination by lots.]
+53 to 54 – How astrology is essential for divination, and divination by lots.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-55 to 57 – On the nature of the World Soul and its relationship with the celestials.]
+55 to 57 – On the nature of the World Soul and its relationship with the celestials.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-58 to 59 – On the souls of the celestial world, their names, and how they govern the world.]
+58 to 59 – On the souls of the celestial world, their names, and how they govern the world.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-60 – How humans can connect to the higher spirits.]
+60 – How humans can connect to the higher spirits.
-    ]
+      ],
+    )
     #p_normal(italic: true)[
       BOOK THREE – THE INTELLECTUAL WORLD, THE HEAVENS, AND CEREMONIES ]
-    #l_unordered[
-      #l_unordered_item[
+    #l_unordered(
+      l_unordered_item[
         Chs.
-1 to 6 – The importance of religion, its parts, and the necessity of purity and secrecy, as well as the definitions of religion, superstition, and theology.]
+1 to 6 – The importance of religion, its parts, and the necessity of purity and secrecy, as well as the definitions of religion, superstition, and theology.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-7 to 9 – A discussion on the nature of God and the Holy Trinity.]
+7 to 9 – A discussion on the nature of God and the Holy Trinity.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-10 to 14 – The names of God and the names and sacred places of pagan gods.]
+10 to 14 – The names of God and the names and sacred places of pagan gods.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-15 to 22 – A discussion of the hierarchy and nature of celestial spirits, intelligences, daemons, and personal geniuses.]
+15 to 22 – A discussion of the hierarchy and nature of celestial spirits, intelligences, daemons, and personal geniuses.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-23 – The language of angels and how they communicate with us.]
+23 – The language of angels and how they communicate with us.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-24 to 28 – On the names of spirits and various ways of discovering them.]
+24 to 28 – On the names of spirits and various ways of discovering them.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-29 to 31 – Of the characters and seals of spirits.]
+29 to 31 – Of the characters and seals of spirits.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-32 to 33 – How to attract good daemons and expel evil daemons.]
+32 to 33 – How to attract good daemons and expel evil daemons.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-34 to 35 – On the various orders of lower spirits and gods.]
+34 to 35 – On the various orders of lower spirits and gods.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-36 to 40 – A discussion about humans, the human soul, and the influences of divine and superior forces on humans.]
+36 to 40 – A discussion about humans, the human soul, and the influences of divine and superior forces on humans.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-41 to 42 – Death and a discussion on necromancy.]
+41 to 42 – Death and a discussion on necromancy.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-43 to 44 – The power and parts of the human soul.]
+43 to 44 – The power and parts of the human soul.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
-45 to 52 – Various kinds of prophecies, ecstasies, and frenzies.]
+45 to 52 – Various kinds of prophecies, ecstasies, and frenzies.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Chs.
 53 to 64 – The importance of purity and the different ways of purifying oneself.
-The last chapters move on to consecrations.]
+The last chapters move on to consecrations.
-      #l_unordered_item[
+      ],
+      l_unordered_item[
         Ch.
-65 – Conclusion.]
+65 – Conclusion.
-    ]
+      ],
+    )
     #p_normal[
       Despite the clear structure of #emph[Three Books,] Agrippa does not completely isolate the individual subjects within their respective chapters.
 He builds upon his earlier comments and revisits previous points of discussion throughout the text.
 Because of this, approaching #emph[Three Books] as a reference only without reading it through will leave the reader with an incomplete understanding.
 Agrippa states this in his conclusion, explaining that he has “scattered” the material.
 This is not entirely correct as the book still follows its structure.
 He does, however, define or introduce items in one section of the book and then reintroduce them later as part of a related or larger subject, assuming the reader has read the entire book and understands the subject matter.
 Picking and choosing individual chapters based on their titles can result in an incomplete picture of Agrippa’s ideas.
     ]